lottekoblens/real-time-web-2122/README.md

 ### Scoreboard

 This event is called when a user sends the right answer in the chat.
 And the user who gave the right answer will get points which will be displayed on the scoreboard.

+### Skip-movie

+The skip-movie event is called when the user clicks on the button.
+This adds one to game so that the next movie will be displayed.

 ### Disconnect